Teresa Teng

-Teng Li-Chun (鄧麗君 (Dèng Lìjūn); 29 January 1953 – 8 May 1995), commonly known as Teresa Teng, was a Taiwanese singer, actress, musician and philanthropist.
-Referred to by some as the "Eternal Queen of Asian Pop," she is considered one of the greatest and most influential figures in Asian pop music.
-She is recognized as a cultural icon for her contributions to Chinese pop, giving birth to the phrase, "Wherever there are Chinese-speaking people, there is the music of Teresa Teng."
+Teng Li-Chun (鄧麗君 (Dèng Lìjūn); 29 January 1953 – 8 May 1995), commonly known as Teresa Teng, was a Taiwanese singer, television personality, musician, and philanthropist.
+Widely regarded as one of the most culturally significant figures in the Chinese-speaking world of the 20th century, she is considered to be one of the most successful and influential Asian musicians of all time.
+Her contributions to Chinese pop has given birth to the phrase, "Wherever there are Chinese-speaking people, there is music of Teresa Teng."
+A polyglot, Teng's music has transcended geographical, linguistic, and political boundaries across Asia for several decades.

-With a career spanning almost 30 years, Teng established herself as a dominant and influential force in Asia throughout most of her career, including East Asia, Southeast Asia, and, to some extent, South Asia.
-She is credited as Asia's first musical superstar and by some as the pioneer of contemporary Chinese pop music—a major force in the development of the Chinese music industry by incorporating western and eastern styles into her music, replacing the most revolutionary songs then prevalent in mainland China and laying the foundation for modern Chinese popular music.
-Besides, Teng was also instrumental in bridging the cultural gap across Chinese-speaking nations and was one of the first artists to connect Japan to some of East and Southeast Asia by singing Japanese pop songs.
-In Taiwan, she was famous for entertaining the armed forces and singing patriotic songs that appealed to the natives of the island.
-Her performances at large-scale venues in the country helped establish the nation’s concert industry.
-She was nicknamed "the patriotic entertainer" and "the soldiers' sweetheart."
+With a career spanning almost 30 years, Teng established herself as a dominant and influential force in Asia throughout most of her career, particularly in East and Southeast Asia, and to some extent South Asia.
+Teng is credited as the Far East's first pop superstar and a pioneer of modern Chinese pop music — a major force in the development of the Chinese music industry by incorporating western and eastern styles into her music, replacing the mostly revolutionary songs then prevalent in mainland China and laying the foundation for modern Chinese popular music.

-She recorded more than 1,700 songs throughout her career, starting when she was 14 years old, not only in Mandarin, but also in Hokkien, Cantonese, Shanghainese, Japanese, Indonesian, English, and Italian.
-To date, her songs have been covered by hundreds of artists all over the world.
+Teng recorded more than 1,700 songs throughout her career, in her native language, Mandarin, but also Hokkien, Cantonese, Shanghainese, Japanese, Indonesian, English, and Italian.
+Teng is considered instrumental in bridging the political and cultural divides across Chinese-speaking regions.
+She was one of the first artists to connect Japan to East and Southeast Asia.
+In Taiwan, Teng rose to fame for entertaining the armed forces and singing patriotic songs that appealed to the people of the island.
+She was nicknamed "the patriotic entertainer" and "the soldiers' sweetheart".
+To date, Teng's songs have been covered by hundreds of artists worldwide.

-According to available IFPI statistics, Teng has sold over 48 million albums as of 2010 (excluding mainland China).
-In 1986, Time named her one of the seven greatest female singers in the world.
-In 2009, in a poll by a Chinese government web portal, Teng was selected as the "most influential cultural figure in China since 1949" by 8.5 million netizens.
-In 2010, on the eve of "March 8th International Women's Day," she was voted "the most influential woman in modern China" by the Chinese media and radio stations in and outside the country.
-Teng was inducted into the "Popular Music Hall of Fame" at the Koga Masao Music Museum in Japan in 2007, making her the only non-Japanese national to do so.
+Teng has sold over 48 million albums, excluding sales in Mainland China, according to the IFPI.
+In 1986, she was named by Time as one of the seven greatest female singers in the world.
+In 2009, in an online poll by a Chinese government web portal to celebrate the 60th anniversary of the People's Republic of China, Teng was deemed the most influential cultural figure in China since 1949 with 8.5 million votes.
+On the eve of International Women's Day in 2010, she was named the most influential woman in modern China in a poll conducted by various Chinese media outlets.
+Teng was inducted into the Popular Music Hall of Fame at the Koga Masao Museum of Music in Tokyo in 2007, making her the only non-Japanese person to be inducted.